 Pharmacy candidates are not currently required to have a bachelor’s degree before entering a college of pharmacy.
 Most pharmacy colleges require a minimum of 90 semester hours of undergraduate coursework for acceptance.
 After being accepted to a college of pharmacy it will typically take three or four years to be awarded a Doctor of Pharmacy Degree (Pharm.D.).
 Graduates of colleges of pharmacy may choose to pursue additional training through residencies or fellowships in specialty areas.

-Early in your academic career you will need to research some of the college of pharmacies you are interested in attending.
-This will help to insure that you will meet all their criteria for admission through the pre-medical/ pre-pharmacy option at SWCC.
+Early in your academic career, you will need to research some of the colleges of pharmacies you are interested in attending.
+This will help to ensure that you will meet all their criteria for admission through the pre-medical/ pre-pharmacy option at SWCC.
 Some basic factors are:

 - Good undergraduate grades in science classes and a good overall GPA; some colleges of pharmacy do not list a specific GPA but you should strive for 3.0 or better